tachyonics/smockable/README.md

 A Swift library that uses code generation through Macros for creating type-safe mocks from protocols.
 Smockable generates mock implementations that support expectations, verification, and comprehensive testing capabilities.

-Inspired by and a fork of https://github.com/Matejkob/swift-spyable.
+Inspired by Java's [Mockito](https://site.mockito.org) along with starting out life as a fork of https://github.com/Matejkob/swift-spyable.

 ## Features